-Outdoor play facilities
+> Outdoor play facilities

-There are 36 equipped areas for play throughout the Council area which are inspected 2-3 times per week by Parks Service staff.
-An annual report is carried out by an independent consultant (£1,500) on all play areas for insurance purposes and to also highlight defects, repairs and out of date equipment.
+There are 37 equipped areas for play throughout the Council area which are inspected weekly by Neighbourhood Services staff.
+An annual report is carried out by an independent consultant on all play areas for insurance purposes and to also highlight defects, repairs and out of date equipment.